Naval Systems

 Marshal Nedelin class (Project 1914) missile range instrumentation ship

-The Marshal Nedelin class (Project 1914) is a Soviet-built missile range instrumentation ship class designed to track missile flight profiles and support spacecraft and launch testing.
-Built at Admiralty Shipyards, the class produced the lead ship Marshal Nedelin and the improved Project 1914.1 Marshal Krylov, which remained in Russian Pacific Fleet service after modernization.
+The Marshal Nedelin class (Project 1914 Zodiac) is a Soviet missile range instrumentation and space-tracking ship family built to support missile, launch-vehicle, spacecraft, telemetry, communications, and recovery work at sea.
+Two ships were completed at the Leningrad Admiralty association: the Project 1914 lead ship Marshal Nedelin and the modified Project 1914.1 Marshal Krylov, which remained in Russian Pacific Fleet service after a 2014-2018 modernization.

 Profile